 Military Service Members, Veterans, and Spouses - For more information about obtaining a TDLR license or renewing a TDLR license that expired while serving on active duty, please go to the Military Outreach home page.

 TDLR and PSI are searching for willing applicants to serve as Subject Matter Experts (SMEs) for the Auctioneer industry.
 PSI is the current vendor which is under contract to develop and administer examinations for TDLR.
 SMEs are responsible for the review and evaluation of all Auctioneer exam content, questions and exam reference lists.
 If you are interested in applying you should have a broad-based knowledge of the technical aspects of the profession and a familiarity with current techniques, standards and materials.
-If you would like to be considered as a SME, please complete this Application for the Texas Auctioneer Exam Development Committee.
-Attendance will be required to the upcoming meeting which will take place January 2017.
+If you would like to be considered as a SME, please complete this Application for the Texas Auctioneer Exam Development Committee (PDF).
+Attendance will be required to the upcoming meeting which will take place Fall 2017.
 Successful applicants must be willing to sign a confidentiality agreement regarding exam content.
 The positions of Subject Matter Experts are voluntary and all applications are reviewed by the Education and Examination Division.
 These are not paid positions.
-All applications must be received by September 30, 2016.
+All applications must be received by April 28, 2017.
 TDLR and the citizens of the State of Texas would like to thank you for considering this opportunity for service.

 The Auctioneer Advisory Board met December 14 in Austin.
 The agenda and the Staff Reports are available online.
 Due to technical difficulties the meeting was not broadcast live, but it has been posted to TDLR's YouTube channel.